opengeospatial/developer-website/README.md

 Currently, the website is served from the [gh-pages](https://github.com/opengeospatial/developer-website/tree/gh-pages) branch.

 ## Version 2.0
-At same point, this will become the main version.
+This is now the main version.

 Install: